igorw-forks/fuelphp/README.md

 ### Parser package integrated into the Kernel/Core

 As the parsing of strings is necessary throughout Fuel and not just in Views this needs to be available everywhere for both files and free input.
-This the new Parser classes concept into the Kernel which has just PHP support, the Core however adds Markdown and Twig out of the box.
+Because of this a new Parser concept was introduced.
+Though the Kernel has just PHP support, the Core will add Markdown and Twig out of the box.

 ### Migrations as objects